13th Annual Vancouver Island Pagan Pride Day

 Pagan Pride Day has served to connect and educate people since the first event was held in 2005.
 This has facilitated the tremendous growth of our community.
 What was once a small gathering of like-minded people has blossomed into an annual festival offering a variety of entertainment, education, demonstrations, and vendors.

 It has become a place to gather as a community and celebrate, and also to give back, through donations and support of the local food banks and other organizations.
-This year, proceeds from the event will go to support the Comox Valley Food Bank and Mountainaire Avian Rescue Society.
+Last year, proceeds from the day went to support the Comox Valley Food Bank and Mountainaire Avian Rescue Society.

 This event has allowed many to access information about Paganism as a religion and as a way of life in a safe environment.
 So join us to celebrate and share the harvest!